MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ## Prerequisites

-You need a [per user plan](https://flow.microsoft.com/pricing/) in order to create business process flows.
-Some Dynamics 365 license plans include the per user plan.
-Business process flows are currently not supported in Dataverse for Teams.
+* To create business process flows, you need a Power Apps or Power Automate per user license, or a [Dynamics 365 license plan](https://go.microsoft.com/fwlink/?linkid=2085130) that includes business process flow use rights.
+* A table that the business process flow will be associated with.
+If the business process flow is not related to an existing table, [create a new table](/power-apps/maker/data-platform/create-edit-entities-portal) before creating the flow.

 ## Create a business process flow

-1. In Power Automate, select **My flows** from the navigation bar on the left.
+1. In [Power Apps](https://make.powerapps.com) or [Power Automate](https://make.powerautomate.com), select **Solutions** from the navigation bar on the left.
+2. Select or create a [solution](/power-apps/maker/data-platform/solutions-overview) to use for the business process flow.
-3. Select **Business process flows**.
+3. Within the solution, select **New** > **Automation** > **Process** > **Business process flow**.
-4. Select **New**.
    a.
-Give your flow a name.
+Give your flow a **Display name** and **Name** ([LogicalName](/power-apps/developer/data-platform/entity-metadata)).
-   b.
-Optionally, change the **Name** if you don't want to use the name that the system generates.
    c.
-Select the table in which the flow will be used.
+Select the table from which the flow will be used.
    d.
 Select **Create**.

      The new business process flow is created.
 You can now edit it with a first single stage created for you.
      ![Business process flow window showing main elements.](media/business-process-flow-window-showing-main-elements.png "Business process flow window showing main elements")
-1. **Add stages.** If your users will progress from one business stage to another in the  process:
+4. **Add stages.** If your users will progress from one business stage to another in the  process:

     1. Drag a **Stage** component from the **Components** tab and drop it on a + sign in the designer.

         ![Drag a business process stage.](media/drag-business-process-stage.png "Drag a business process stage")
-    1. To set the properties for a stage, select the stage, and then set the properties in the **Properties** tab on the right side of the screen:
+    2. To set the properties for a stage, select the stage, and then set the properties in the **Properties** tab on the right side of the screen:

         - Enter a display name.
         - If desired, select a category for the stage.
 The category  (such as **Qualify** or **Develop**), appears as a chevron in the process bar.

             ![Business process bar chevron.](media/business-process-bar-chevron.png "Business process bar chevron")
         - When you're done changing properties, select the **Apply** button.
-1. **Add steps to a stage.** To see the steps in a stage, select **Details** in the lower-right corner of the stage.
+5. **Add steps to a stage.** To see the steps in a stage, select **Details** in the lower-right corner of the stage.
 To add more steps:

     1. Drag the **Step** component to the stage from the **Components** tab.

         ![Add step to a stage in a business process.](media/add-step-stage-business-process.png "Add step to a stage in a business process")

-    1. Select the step, and then set properties in the **Properties** tab:
+    2. Select the step, and then set properties in the **Properties** tab:

         1. Enter a display name for the step.
-        1. If you want users to enter data to complete a step, select the appropriate column from the drop-down list.
+        2. If you want users to enter data to complete a step, select the appropriate column from the drop-down list.
-        1. Select **Required** if people must fill in the column to complete the step before moving to the next stage of the process.
+        3. Select **Required** if people must fill in the column to complete the step before moving to the next stage of the process.
-        1. Select **Apply** when you're done.
+        4. Select **Apply** when you're done.

      > [!NOTE]
      >
      > - If you set a two-option boolean column as **Required**, users can't continue unless the column value is **Yes**.
 The user is required to mark the column as completed before moving to the next stage.
      > - If either **Yes** or **No** are acceptable column values, then you should make the column a choice instead of a two-option boolean column.

-1. **Add a branch (condition) to the process.** To add a branching condition:
+6. **Add a branch (condition) to the process.** To add a branching condition:

      1. Drag the **Condition** component from the **Components** tab to a + sign between two stages.

         ![Add a Condition to a business process flow.](media/add-condition-business-process-flow.png "Add a Condition to a business process flow")
-     1. Select the condition, and then set properties in the **Properties** tab.
+     2. Select the condition, and then set properties in the **Properties** tab.
 For more information on branching properties, see [Enhance business process flows with branching](enhance-business-process-flows-branching.md).
 When you're finished setting properties for the condition, select **Apply**.
-1. **Add a workflow.** To invoke a workflow:
+7. **Add a workflow.** To invoke a workflow:

     1. Drag a **Workflow** component from the **Components** tab to a stage or to the **Global Workflow** item in the designer.
 Which one you add it to depends on the following:

         - **Drag it to a stage** when you want to trigger the workflow on entry or exit of the stage.
 The workflow component must be based on the same primary table as the stage.
         - **Drag it to the Global Workflow item** when you want to trigger the workflow when the process is activated or when the process is archived (when the status changes to **Completed** or **Abandoned**).
 The workflow component must be based on the same primary table as the process.
-    1. Select the workflow, and then set properties in the **Properties** tab:
+    2. Select the workflow, and then set properties in the **Properties** tab:

         1. Enter a display name.
-        1. Select when the workflow should be triggered.
+        2. Select when the workflow should be triggered.
-        1. Search for an existing on-demand active workflow that matches the stage table or create a new workflow by selecting **New**.
+        3. Search for an existing on-demand active workflow that matches the stage table or create a new workflow by selecting **New**.
-        1. Select **Apply** when you're done.
+        4. Select **Apply** when you're done.

     For more information on workflows, see [Workflow processes](/power-automate/workflow-processes).

-1. To validate the business process flow, select **Validate** on the action bar.
+8. To validate the business process flow, select **Validate** on the action bar.
-1. To save the process as a draft while you continue to work on it, select **Save** in the action bar.
+9. To save the process as a draft while you continue to work on it, select **Save** in the action bar.

     > [!IMPORTANT]
     >  As long as a process is a draft, people won’t be able to use it.

-12. To activate the process and make it available to your team, select **Activate** on the action bar.
+10. To activate the process and make it available to your team, select **Activate** on the action bar.

-13. To provide control over who can create, read, update, or delete the business process flow instance, select **Edit Security Roles** on the command bar of the designer.
+11. To provide control over who can create, read, update, or delete the business process flow instance, select **Edit Security Roles** on the command bar of the designer.
 For example, for service-related processes, you could provide full access for customer service reps to change the business process flow instance, but provide read-only access to the instance for sales reps so they can monitor post-sales activities for their customers.

   In the **Security Roles** screen, select the name of a role to open the security role information page.
 Select the Business Process Flows tab, and then assign appropriate privileges on the business process flow for a security role.